buraktiftik/egnyte/README.txt

 I will also upload a fatjar file to the github, as well as pretty much anything I have on my folder just to be extra sure

 Fatjar file should read the input files in the same folder or with appropriate path (similar to example code)

+egnyte-1.0-jar-with-dependencies.jar is the name of the fat-jar file.
+It is in the target folder.